-Students follow an MYP based curriculum with an assessment focus on learning through movement in the following key areas:
+Students follow an MYP based curriculum with an assessment focus on learning through movement.

 Physical Education lessons take place at the nearby Olympus sports complex which enables the students to develop their skills, knowledge and understanding on facilities including a 4G football pitch, covered court, fitness suites and impressive padel courts.

 There are numerous ways for students to achieve through physical education and as a team we believe in celebrating the successes of our students.

 - MVP awards - in which students recognise their Peers each trimester for having consistently demonstrated excellence in either Teamwork, Leadership, Fair Play, and Performance.